-The reader will be constantly painting a mental picture of the scenes you describe; it is, therefore, essential you provide enough detail for them to paint a clear picture.
+The reader will constantly be painting a mental picture of the locales you describe; it is, therefore, essential you provide enough detail for the reader to paint a clear picture.

-You will need to constantly ‘top up’ the description of your locations and characters, so the reader is able to constantly recreate an accurate picture.
+You will need to constantly address the descriptions of your locations and characters, so the reader can create an accurate picture.

 If a character enters a new location.

-- The location physically changes (it may start raining or a train may pull up to a station platform).
+If a current location physically changes (it may start raining or a train may pull up to a station platform).